microsoft/FluidFramework/packages/dds/cell/README.md

 The `SharedCell` Distributed Data Structure (DDS) stores a single, shared value that can be edited or deleted.

 This package is primarily intended as a minimal example of how distributed data structures work.
-For real-world scenarios, we recommend using one of our other DDSs like [SharedTree](https://fluidframework.com./docs/data-structures/tree/).
+For real-world scenarios, we recommend using one of our other DDSs, like [SharedTree](https://fluidframework.com./docs/data-structures/tree/).

 <!-- AUTO-GENERATED-CONTENT:START (LIBRARY_PACKAGE_README:scripts=FALSE) -->